json420/degu/doc/degu.client.rst

         The Connection class used by :meth:`Client.connect()`.

-        The default is :class:`Connection` or this can be overridden via a *Connection* keyword argument provided to the constructor.
+        The default is :class:`Connection`, or this can be overridden via a *Connection* keyword argument provided to the constructor.

     .. method:: create_socket()